jenstubbs/Microservices/Lab3.md

 ### Step 4
 <img width="628" height="88" alt="Screenshot 2026-02-11 at 8 21 23 PM" src="https://github.com/user-attachments/assets/c5ec928a-8449-47b5-b79c-3909d33640c1" />

+- I first used the command gcloud config set compute/zone us-east1-b, to change my zone.
+The screenshot shows the second command to list the zone I am in.
+Kubernetes run in regions and zones and it is imprtant for later steps to know your zone and set it correctly.

 ## Task 2
 <img width="669" height="155" alt="Screenshot 2026-02-11 at 8 22 01 PM" src="https://github.com/user-attachments/assets/7c20af32-37a6-4b9a-bbc9-71f30b920777" />

+- This command downloads the lab application source code, which is important as you need containerized services to deploy kubernetes.
 ## Task 3
 ### Step 1
 <img width="1104" height="105" alt="Screenshot 2026-02-11 at 8 24 56 PM" src="https://github.com/user-attachments/assets/521fe349-7b0a-4ddd-81a0-3b5f19be9d83" />

+- This command enables cloud resource manager, kubernetes engine, and artifact registry.
+We need this because Google Cloud API's are disabled and must be enabled.
+- The second command is for ensuring the container registry is enabled.
 ### Step 2
 <img width="1103" height="304" alt="Screenshot 2026-02-11 at 8 32 21 PM" src="https://github.com/user-attachments/assets/f65fe8e6-dc62-4bec-a808-67f0b01ef06d" />

+- This command creates a GKE cluster with 3 nodes, e2 medium machines, 30GB dicks, and a specific zone for them.

 ### Step 3
 <img width="826" height="150" alt="Screenshot 2026-02-11 at 8 32 53 PM" src="https://github.com/user-attachments/assets/9c82a229-3614-4a56-bedd-5194b4ca01c2" />